Part 1 – An introduction to business analysis skills and domain concepts

-In the following six-part series of articles, we will explore the basic skills and concepts of a Business Analyst (BA) and business analysis domains.
-At the onset, this subject may appear to be redundant as many of us assume we have the skills needed and that we understand the concepts needed to be a business analyst.
-However, as we delve deeper into the actual tactics of being an effective business analyst, it will become clear that customer satisfaction is equally reliant on soft skills as much as hard process skills.
-In the series, we will discuss six domain concepts of business analysis.
-Each article in the six-part series will cover one of the six domains, as stated below, and the value of each, including a needs assessment, goal development and setting SMART goals:
+The following six-part series of articles explores business analysis skills and domain concepts, such as needs assessment, goal development, and setting SMART goals.
+At the onset, this subject may appear redundant, as many assume we have the skills needed and understand the concepts necessary to be a business analyst.
+However, as we delve deeper into the actual tactics of being an effective business analyst, it will become clear that customer satisfaction relies equally on soft business analysis skills as much as hard process skills.

 Part 1 – Needs assessment